balaji-subburaj/Adaptive-XAI/README.md

 ## Project Overview

-The project consists of three main components:
+This project consists of three main components:

 1. **Object Detection**
    A YOLO-based detector is used to localize cows in images.